Pancho Segura: Early life

 Segura was born on a bus traveling from Quevedo to Guayaquil, Ecuador, the first of seven children of Domingo Segura Paredes, Spanish in origin, and Fransisca Cano, an Indian from Quevedo.
 He almost died at his premature birth, then suffered from hernias and malaria.
 No more than 5 ft 6 in (1.68 m) tall, he had badly bowed legs from the rickets that he also had as a child.
 He learned playing tennis by hitting against a backboard at the Guayaquil Tennis Club where his father was the caretaker and he himself worked as a ball boy and servant.
 He decided to play with a double-handed forehand because it allowed him to hit with more power.
 Segura left school when he was 12 years old to earn money for his family who lived in poverty.
 As he developed his game in his early teens he began to get asked as a hitting partner by the club players.

-In 1938 he represented Guayaquil in their annual tennis match against Quito and after winning his three matched was invited by Galo Plaza Lasso to participate in the Bolivarian Games.
+In 1938 he represented Guayaquil in their annual tennis match against Quito and after winning his three matches was invited by Galo Plaza Lasso to participate in the Bolivarian Games.
 Segura won the gold medal in the singles event after a win in the final against Jorge Combariza.
 On return to Guayaquil he was welcomed with a ticker-tape parade.

 By the time he was 17, Segura had won a number of titles in Latin America.
 In 1939 he planned to go to France to further develop his game but the outbreak of World War II prevented this.
 In the spring of 1940 he was visited by American player Elwood Cooke, finalist at the 1939 Wimbledon Championships, on behalf of Wilson Sporting Goods.
 With their support Segura travelled to the United States in June 1940 and arrived in New York on July 29.